-(94) Yogurt--The food produced by culturing cream, milk, partially skimmed milk, or skim milk, used alone or in combination with a characterizing bacterial culture that contains the lactic acid-producing bacteria, Lactobacillus bulgaricus and Streptococcus thermophilus.
+(102) Yogurt--The food produced by culturing cream, milk, partially skimmed milk, or skim milk, used alone or in combination with a characterizing bacterial culture that contains the lactic acid-producing bacteria, Lactobacillus bulgaricus and Streptococcus thermophilus.
 Yogurt is further defined in Title 21, CFR, §131.200.

 §217.2.
-Grade A Pasteurized Milk Ordinance.
+Adopted Regulations and Standards .

-The Department of State Health Services adopts by reference the document entitled, "Grade A Pasteurized Milk Ordinance," published by the United States Department of Health and Human Services, Public Health Service/Food and Drug Administration.
+(a)The Department of State Health Services adopts by reference the document entitled, "Grade A Pasteurized Milk Ordinance," published by the United States Department of Health and Human Services, Public Health Service/Food and Drug Administration.
 The document consists of the following parts: The Grade A Pasteurized Milk Ordinance with Administrative Procedures; illustrations, tables, supplements, appendices; and an index.

-Copies are on file in the Milk Group, Division for Regulatory Services, Department of State Health Services, 8407 Wall Street, Austin, Texas, and are available for review during normal business hours.
+(b) The Department of State Health Services adopts by reference, 21 CFR Part 117, Subparts A General Provisions, B Current Good Manufacturing Practice, and C Hazard Analysis and Risk-Based Preventative Controls, as amended.

 The existing rules for the Grade A Raw for Retail Milk and Milk Products in Texas Administrative Code Title 25, Chapter 217, Subchapter B are being repealed entirely.
 The new rules for the Grade A Raw Milk and Raw Milk Products will be located in the same subchapter of Texas Administrative Code Title 25, Chapter 265, Subchapter B. This draft includes the new rules for Chapter 265, Subchapter B.

 TITLE 25 HEALTH SERVICES